 If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by two separate glands.
 The merging of the two pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
-This is a quite frequent abnormality, which mostly does not cause any symptoms.
+This is quite frequent abnormality, which mostly does not cause any symptoms.
 In some cases, this anomaly is associated with recurrent episodes of pancreatitis.
 However, its role as a predisposition for pancreatitis is controversial.

 During the development of the pancreas, a part of the ventral anlage (the right bud) moves around the duodenum from a dorsal location, while the other part (the left bud) regresses.
-If this regression does not occur, the left bud rotates around the duodenum ventrally and fuses with the right bud, which results in an annular pancreas: The descending part of the duodenum is encircled by pancreatic tissue.
+If this regression does not occur, the left bud rotates around the duodenum ventrally and fuses with the right bud, which results in an annular pancreas: the descending part of the duodenum is encircled by pancreatic tissue.
 This rare anomaly can cause duodenal atresia.

 Accessory pancreatic lobe

-Accessory pancreatic lobe is a rare condition that presents with an additional pancreatic lobe arising from the main pancreatic gland with its own aberrant duct.
+The accessory pancreatic lobe is a rare condition that presents with an additional pancreatic lobe arising from the main pancreatic gland with its own aberrant duct.
 The anomaly may present with recurrent pancreatitis.

 Agenesis/hypoplasia of the pancreas